Chris2018998/beecp/README.md

 _**Additional info**_

-1：If predicate set, then ignore the other two configurations;evict connection from pool where check reuslt of sql exception is not null/empty</br>
+1ï¼If predicate set, then ignore the other two configurations;evict connection from pool where check reuslt of sql exception is not null/empty</br>
-2：If predicate not configured,exception code check is priority to exception state check, if matched,then evict connections</br>
+2ï¼If predicate not configured,exception code check is priority to exception state check, if matched,then evict connections</br>
-3：Force eviction,call abort method of connection(connect.abort (null))</br>
+3ï¼Force eviction,call abort method of connection(connect.abort (null))</br>
-4：After eviction,if exist waiter for connection transfer,then create a new conenction and transfer it to waiter
+4ï¼After eviction,if exist waiter for connection transfer,then create a new conenction and transfer it to waiter

 ##
-✂**Interruption when blocking**
+â**Interruption when blocking**

 Connection creation is an important activity in pool, but due to server, network, or other reasons, the creation process may be blocked.
 To address this issue, BeeCP provides two ways to solve it

-1. External approach, providing two methods,query method： **BeeDataSource.getPoolMonitorVo()** ；Interruption method： **BeeDataSource.interruptConnectionCreating(boolean)** ；
+1. External approach, providing two methods,query methodï¼ **BeeDataSource.getPoolMonitorVo()** ï¼Interruption methodï¼ **BeeDataSource.interruptConnectionCreating(boolean)** ï¼

-2. Internal approach，internal worker thread scan and find out all blocking and interrupt them
+2. Internal approachï¼internal worker thread scan and find out all blocking and interrupt them

 <br/>

 _**Additional info**_

-* 1：If elapsed time of conneciton creation is greater than maxwait value,pool regards it as blocking
+* 1ï¼If elapsed time of conneciton creation is greater than maxwait value,pool regards it as blocking
 * 2: If borrower thread is interrupted,then an interrupt exception will be thrown from  **getConnection ** method
 * 3: Creation info and blocking info is also display on monitor page

 ##
-🛒**Clean and Reinitialization**
+ð**Clean and Reinitialization**

 BeeCP provides two clear methods on the data source (BeeDataSource) to clean up the connections created in the pool and restore the pool to its initial state,not accept external requests during clean

 * ```clear(boolean forceCloseUsing);//forceCloseUsing is true,then recyle borrowed conenction by force ```

-* ```clear(boolean forceCloseUsing, BeeDataSourceConfig config);//forceCloseUsing is true,then recyle borrowed conenction by force；then reinitiaize pool with new configuration```
+* ```clear(boolean forceCloseUsing, BeeDataSourceConfig config);//forceCloseUsing is true,then recyle borrowed conenction by forceï¼then reinitiaize pool with new configuration```

 *_Interrupt them if connection creation exist druing clean process;let waiters to exit waiting for ending request of connection getting_

 ##
-🏭**Factory customization**
+ð­**Factory customization**

 Beecp provides factory interfaces (BeeConnectFactory, BeeXaConnectFactory) for custom implementation of connection creation, and there are four methods on the BeeDataSourceConfig object (setConnectFactory, setXaConnectFactory,